 Mother’s Ruin Gin…’Opium of the people’.

-Countless books in gin history reference Mothers Ruin and interestingly all with a unique tale to tell.
-Let us answer the question, why was gin nicknamed ‘Mother’s Ruin’?
+Countless books in gin history reference Mothers Ruin but the reason why gin gets this nickname differs depending who you ask.
+As a family-run small batch gin brand, we wanted to explore this history and answer the question, why was gin nicknamed ‘Mother’s Ruin’?

-‘Gin Craze’ was thanks to a new act titled the Mutiny Act, which specified if you were distilling alcohol in your home you wouldn’t be asked to house soldiers.
+The public were allowed to produce gin in their own home providing they passed a 10-day public notice.
+Between 1720 and 1757, thousands of distilleries began to emerge all over England.
+This infectious ‘Gin Craze’ was thanks to a new act titled the Mutiny Act, which specified that if you were distilling alcohol in your home, you wouldn’t be asked to house soldiers.

-By 1730, gin was cheap and easily accessible to the masses (music to my ears!).
+By 1730, gin was cheap and easily accessible to the masses.
 London gin production had reached 10 million gallons, and there were over 7,000 gin shops.
-The peak was in 1743, when the average person consumed 14 gallons every year!
+The peak was in 1743, when the average person consumed 14 gallons of gin every year!

-The ‘Gin Craze’ was not all-good news, as it adopted the nickname ‘Opium of the people’ after a rise in crime, death rates and prostitution.
-Up to 75% of children died before their fifth birthday, and gin held responsibility for lowering fertility.
+The ‘Gin Craze’ led to the nickname ‘Opium of the people’ after a rise in crime, death rates and prostitution.

 Despite this, England could not get enough of the juniper-based spirit.
 Extreme measures were taken to get hold of it, such as selling children, furnishings and even pawning off family members!

-The government intervened and to reduce consumption, the low rate of tax on gin at the time needed to change.
-The Gin Act in 1736 was introduced which prevented the public selling distilled spirits, unless they purchased a licence costing £50 (the equivalent of £100,000 today).
-This forced the sale of gin underground, putting reputable sellers out of business and a rise in bootleggers.
-Only three licences were acquired to sell gin between 1736 and 1743.
+The government intervened and decided to increase the tax rate on gin to reduce consumption.
+The Gin Act was introduced in 1736.
+It prevented the public selling distilled spirits, unless they purchased a licence costing £50 (the equivalent of £100,000 today).
+This forced the sale of gin underground, putting reputable sellers out of business and causing a rise in bootleggers.
+Only three licences were acquired to sell gin between 1736 and 1743!

-So… back to ‘Mother’s Ruin’.
 As more women became hooked on gin between 1720 and 1757, this led to the mistreatment of their children and a rise in prostitution.
-Women became more addicted to gin than their male counterparts – gaining the juniper-based spirit a countless number of nicknames such as ‘Mother’s Ruin’.
+Women became more addicted to gin than their male counterparts – gaining the juniper-based spirit the nickname ‘Mother’s Ruin’.

-In quick succession, a new Gin Act was introduced which prevented the distillers, grocers and bakers selling gin.
-Consecutive poor grain harvests increased the price of grain and food, combined with the new restrictions, meant gin was not so affordable.
+A new Gin Act was introduced which prevented the distillers, grocers and bakers selling gin.
+At the same time, poor grain harvests increased the price of grain and food, which combined with the new restrictions, meant gin was suddenly not so affordable.

 1757 marked the end of the ‘Gin Craze’, with a significant decline in consumption of gin and the hard-to-knock label ‘Mother’s Ruin’.